 The currencies of the countries in which the Company has its activities have changed relative to the Australian Dollar during the year.
-On a constant currency basis1, the revenue would have been \$157.8m (up 26.4%) and the underlying profit before tax would have been \$109.8m (up 31.2%) for the year ended 30 June 2024.
+On a constant currency basis, the revenue would have been \$157.8m (up 26.4%) and the underlying profit before tax would have been \$109.8m (up 31.2%) for the year ended 30 June 2024.

-The Company had another successful A STATE A STATE AND A STATE A STAT The Company had another successful vaar in tarms of naw salas winnin a ning kav contracts in North America.
+The Company had another successful year in terms of new sales winning nine key contracts in North America:

-Organisation Contract Highlights Memorial Sloan Kettering Cancer Centre (July 2023) (A\$24.0m - 7-year deal), a not-for-profit National Cancer Institute (NCI) in Manhattan, New York.
-Baylor, Scott and White (September 2023) (A\$140.0m - 10-year deal), the largest not-for-profit health care system in Texas, and one of the largest in the United States.
-South Shore Health (October 2023) (A\$16.0m - 8-year deal), a not-for-profit health system in Weymouth, Massachusetts.
-Oregon Health & Science University (November 2023) (A\$20.0m - 8-year deal), an Academic and not-for- profit health system based in southwest Portland and in the South Waterfront Central District.
-Consulting Radiology Limited (January 2024) (A\$9.5m - 5-year deal), a large privately owned radiology group based in Minneapolis.
-Nationwide Children's Hospital (April 2024) (A\$11.5m - 7-year deal), a leading paediatric hospital in Columbus, Ohio.
-Nicklaus Children's Hospital (April 2024) (A\$6.5m - 5-year deal), a leading paediatric hospital in Miami, Florida.
-Moffitt Cancer Centre (May 2024) (A\$9.0m - 8-year deal), a not-for-profit cancer treatment and research centre located in Tampa, Florida.
-US Radiology Specialists (May 2024) (A\$8.5m - 5-year deal), a partnership of physician owned radiology practice located in Raleigh, North Carolina.
+Memorial Sloan Kettering Cancer Centre (July 2023) - (A\$24.0m - 7-year deal), a not-for-profit National Cancer Institute (NCI) in Manhattan, New York.

+Baylor, Scott and White (September 2023) - (A\$140.0m - 10-year deal), the largest not-for-profit health care system in Texas, and one of the largest in the United States.

+South Shore Health (October 2023) - (A\$16.0m - 8-year deal), a not-for-profit health system in Weymouth, Massachusetts.

+Oregon Health & Science University (November 2023) - (A\$20.0m - 8-year deal), an Academic and not-for-profit health system based in southwest Portland and in the South Waterfront Central District.

+Consulting Radiology Limited (January 2024) - (A\$9.5m - 5-year deal), a large privately owned radiology group based in Minneapolis.

+Nationwide Children's Hospital (April 2024) - (A\$11.5m - 7-year deal), a leading paediatric hospital in Columbus.
+Ohio.

+Nicklaus Children's Hospital (April 2024) - (A\$6.5m - 5-year deal), a leading paediatric hospital in Miami, Florida.

+Moffitt Cancer Centre (May 2024) - (A\$9.0m - 8-year deal), a not-for-profit cancer treatment and research centre located in Tampa, Florida.

+US Radiology Specialists (May 2024) - (A\$8.5m - 5-year deal), a partnership of physician owned radiology practice located in Raleigh, North Carolina.

+During the reporting period the Company continued investing in the research and development hub in New York to support collaboration for the development and commercialisation of AI, leveraging the Visage AI Accelerator platform, breast density algorithm (FDA approved) and to further enhance our Visage 7 platform.

+The Company also continued to make significant progress with all key implementations being on, or ahead of schedule.
+This was achieved by a mix of remote and onsite presence.